 Ticketmaster halts sales of tickets to Taylor Swift Eras Tour in France

-Ticketmaster's mishaps selling spots for Taylor Swift's Eras Tour have followed the platform overseas.
+Ticketmaster's misadventures selling tickets for Taylor Swift's Eras Tour have followed the platform overseas.

 French fans who queued up to purchase tickets to see Swift perform in France next summer were disappointed Tuesday morning when the ticketing giant abruptly paused sales events to a number of performances, all part of the France leg of Swift's Eras Tour.